 \section{Abstract}

-We attempt to rehabilitate a sumrule (proposed long ago by Bernab\'eu and Tarrach) which relates the electric polarizability of a particle to the total photoabsorption of quasi-real longitudinally polarized photons by that particle.
+We attempt to rehabilitate a sum rule (proposed long ago by Bernab\'eu and Tarrach) which relates the electric polarizability of a particle to the total photoabsorption of quasi-real longitudinally polarized photons by that particle.
 We discuss its perturbative verification in QED, which is largely responsible for the scepticism about its validity.
 The failure of the QED test can be understood via the Sugawara-Kanazawa theorem and is due to the non-vanishing contour contribution in the pertinent dispersion relation.
 We show another example where this contribution is absent and the perturbative test works exactly.
-On the empirical side, we show that the sumrule gives a reasonable estimate of the $\pi N$-channel contribution to the proton electric polarizability.
-If this sumrule is valid indeed, there should be a sumrule for the so-called ``subtraction function'' entering the data-driven calculations of the polarizability effects in the Lamb shift.
-We have written down a possible sumrule for the subtraction function and verified it in a perturbative calculation.
+On the empirical side, we show that the sum rule gives a reasonable estimate of the $\pi N$-channel contribution to the proton electric polarizability.
+If this sum rule is valid indeed, there should be a sum rule for the so-called ``subtraction function'' entering the data-driven calculations of the polarizability effects in the Lamb shift.
+We have written down a possible sum rule for the subtraction function and verified it in a perturbative calculation.